 - We would finish the restructuring of the agency.
 Now that regionalization was complete, and IH had been right-sized, we needed to finish the job and review how Plan was structured in the field, at country level.
 That’s the subject of this blog post.

-With clear goals, an objective way of allocating resources across countries, and the completion of our restructuring, I felt that Plan would be well-positioned to focus clearly on program effectiveness, and be less internally-distracted.
+With clear goals, a clear and objective way of allocating resources across countries, and the completion of our restructuring, I felt that Plan would be well-positioned to focus squarely on what really mattered – program effectiveness – and be less internally-distracted.
 More united.
 And I was determined to take a systems approach – fix the problems Plan faced by changing the system using those three key levers – goals, structure and resource allocation.
 I sought to change the system in part by creating a new and shared language with which Plan staff would describe and understand our work in common ways, a new lexicon.

 In this post I want to describe the third of those three projects – finishing Plan’s restructuring by creating the key operational unit, the Country Office, in place of the Field Offices of the past.